10cks/Gemini4IDA/README.md

 In Pseudo Code: Right-click and select the plug-in to run.

-You can also use shortcut keys: Ctrl+Shift+H
+You can also use shortcut keys: Ctrl+Shift+G

 <img width="1272" alt="48aa08a4442347039fd4053b831b5a1" src="https://github.com/10cks/Gemini4IDA/assets/47177550/4bd96468-735a-4168-9a89-e95819c65673">